Generic name: cilostazol [ sye-LOE-sta-zol ]

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Active bleeding (including peptic ulcers and intracranial bleeding [e.g., bleeding on the brain]) or
+- Active bleeding (including peptic ulcers, bleeding in the brain) or

 - Kidney disease or